JackLGood/SpectaclesWeatherApp/README.md

 # Spectacles Weather Lens
 ![Real-time Emotion Detection demo](spectacles.gif)

-A modern, location-aware AR weather application built for Snapchat Spectacles using Lens Studio.
+A modern, location-aware AR weather application built for Snapchat Spectacles using Lens Studio with AI integrations.
 All VFX, models, and objects are dynamic depending on current weather of user.

 ## Overview
-This project demonstrates a seamless AR weather experience on Spectacles, integrating geolocation, reverse-geocoding, and real-time weather data to display current conditions and an hourly forecast with dynamic icons and responsive UI.
+This project demonstrates a seamless AR weather experience on Spectacles, integrating geolocation, reverse-geocoding, ChatGPT, and real-time weather data to display current conditions and an hourly forecast with dynamic icons and responsive UI.

 ## Key Features
 - **Geolocation & Reverse-Geocoding**: Retrieves device latitude/longitude and converts to human-readable place names.